ipfs/ipfs-docs/docs/basics/command-line.md

     > unpinned bafybeif2ewg3nqa33mjokpxii36jj2ywfqjpy3urdh7v6vqyfjoocvgy3a
     ```
-3. The directory and file is now unpinned but it has not been removed from your node completely.
+3. The directory and file is now unpinned, but it has not been removed from your node completely.
 To remove it completely, we need to run the garbage collection.
 The command will remove everything from your node that does not have a pin.

 Before you run the garbage collection, ensure all CIDs that you wish to keep are pinned.